 Transfer of the remaining species from Psychotria subg.
-Heteropsychotria to Palicourea is now proceeding (Taylor & Gereau, 2010; Taylor, 2015), as the numerous individual species are studied and their circumscriptions and relationships clarified.
-The list of species of Palicourea below includes all the species that have been formally transferred to this genus.
-Accepted names in Palicourea are listed in bold-face type below, with synonyms listed in non-bold type.
-The infrageneric classification of each species is cited on its species project page along with notes about its identification and distribution.
+Heteropsychotria to Palicourea is underway; the list of species of Palicourea below includes all the species that have been formally transferred to this genus, and the placement in the infrageneric classification of Palicourea is noted on each species's page.